Abstracting electricity: England and Wales

+The applicable mens rea is dishonesty, as interpreted objectively following Ivey v Genting Casinos.

 Visiting forces

 This offence is an offence against property for the purposes of section 3 of the Visiting Forces Act 1952.

 Mode of trial and sentence

 This offence is triable either way.
 A person guilty of this offence is liable, on conviction on indictment, to imprisonment for a term not exceeding five years, or on summary conviction to imprisonment for a term not exceeding six months, or to a fine not exceeding the prescribed sum, or to both.

 History

 Section 10 of the Larceny Act 1916 provided:

+In one reported case in London in 2015, a man was arrested for abstracting electricity (to the value of £0.00052) by charging his mobile telephone on a London Overground train, but he was ultimately not charged.
+In 2018, London Overground introduced mobile charging sockets on its trains for public use.

+Similar offences

+Section 125 of the Communications Act 2003 contains a similar offence for "dishonestly obtaining electronic communications services" which applies to services such as telephony and internet access, while section 297 of the Copyright, Designs and Patents Act 1988 creates a summary offence of avoiding payment for a broadcast or cable television services.

 Northern Ireland

 This offence is created by section 13 of the Theft Act (Northern Ireland) 1969, which is identical to section 13 of the Theft Act 1968.
 It replaces section 10 of the Larceny Act 1916.